hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

 And why so?

-Transported from the soil of Mithilâ to Navadvipa, nurtured and developed by the fostering genius of Shiromani, Gadâdhara, Jagadisha, and a host of other great names, an analysis of the laws of reasoning, in some points superior to every other system in the whole world, expressed in a wonderful and precise mosaic of language, stands the Nyâya of Bengal, respected and studied throughout the length and breadth of Hindusthân.
-But, alas, the Vedic study was sadly neglected, and until within the last few years, scarcely anyone could be found in Bengal to teach the *Mahâbhâshya* of Patanjali.
-Once only a mighty genius rose above the never-ending Avachchhinnas and Avachchhedakas (In Nyaya, 'Determined', and 'determining attribute'.) — Bhagavân Shri Krishna Chaitanya.
+Transported from the soil of Mithilā to Navadvipa, nurtured and developed by the fostering genius of Shiromani, Gadādhara, Jagadisha, and a host of other great names, an analysis of the laws of reasoning, in some points superior to every other system in the whole world, expressed in a wonderful and precise mosaic of language, stands the Nyāya of Bengal, respected and studied throughout the length and breadth of Hindusthān.
+But, alas, the Vedic study was sadly neglected, and until within the last few years, scarcely anyone could be found in Bengal to teach the *Mahābhāshya* of Patanjali.
+Once only a mighty genius rose above the never-ending Avachchhinnas and Avachchhedakas (In Nyaya, 'Determined', and 'determining attribute'.) — Bhagavān Shri Krishna Chaitanya.
 For once the religious lethargy of Bengal was shaken, and for a time it entered into a communion with the religious life of other parts of India.

-It is curious to note that though Shri Chaitanya obtained his Sannyâsa from a Bhârati, and as such was a Bharati himself, it was through Mâdhavendra Puri that his religious genius was first awakened.
+It is curious to note that though Shri Chaitanya obtained his Sannyāsa from a Bhārati, and as such was a Bharati himself, it was through Mādhavendra Puri that his religious genius was first awakened.

 The Puris seem to have a peculiar mission in rousing the spirituality of Bengal.
-Bhagavan Shri Ramakrishna got his Sannyâsâshrama from Totâ Puri.
+Bhagavan Shri Ramakrishna got his Sannyāsāshrama from Totā Puri.

-The commentary that Shri Chaitanya wrote on the *Vyâsa-Sutras* has either been lost or not found yet.
-His disciples joined themselves to the Madhvas of the South, and gradually the mantles of such giants as Rupa and Sanâtana and Jiva Goswâmi fell on the shoulders of Bâbâjis, and the great movement of Shri Chaitanya was decaying fast, till of late years there is a sign of revival.
+The commentary that Shri Chaitanya wrote on the *Vyāsa-Sutras* has either been lost or not found yet.
+His disciples joined themselves to the Madhvas of the South, and gradually the mantles of such giants as Rupa and Sanātana and Jiva Goswāmi fell on the shoulders of Bābājis, and the great movement of Shri Chaitanya was decaying fast, till of late years there is a sign of revival.
 Hope that it will regain its lost splendour.

 The influence of Shri Chaitanya is all over India.
-Wherever the Bhakti-Mârga is known, there he is appreciated, studied, and worshipped.
+Wherever the Bhakti-Mārga is known, there he is appreciated, studied, and worshipped.
-I have every reason to believe that the whole of the Vallabhâchârya recension is only a branch of the sect founded by Shri Chaitanya.
+I have every reason to believe that the whole of the Vallabhāchārya recension is only a branch of the sect founded by Shri Chaitanya.
 But most of his so-called disciples in Bengal do not know how his power is still working all over India; and how can they?
-The disciples have become Gadiâns (Heads of monasteries), while he was preaching barefooted from door to door in India, begging Âchandâlas (all down to the lowest) to love God.
+The disciples have become Gadiāns (Heads of monasteries), while he was preaching barefooted from door to door in India, begging Âchandālas (all down to the lowest) to love God.

 The curious and unorthodox custom of hereditary Gurus that prevails in